Kaspersky is a global cybersecurity company that makes antivirus, endpoint protection, and VPN tools.

 This table highlights where Kaspersky is catching real buyers, from free trials to competitor comparisons, and shows opportunities to attract users ready to convert.

-If you’re analyzing Kaspersky, here’s how to learn from them:
+If you’re analyzing Kaspersky, here’s what to learn from them:

 Kaspersky shares the cybersecurity software market with strong competitors like: